Pagoi

 Pagoi (Πάγοι) is a village in the northwestern part of Corfu Island in Greece, and a community of the municipal unit Agios Georgios.
-The community consists of the villages Pagoi, Agios Georgios, Prinylas, and Vatonies.
-The community had a population of 511 as of the 2011 census.
+The community consists of the villages Pagoi, Agios Georgios, Prinylas, Roumpatatika and Vatonies.
+The community had a population of 394 as of the 2021 census.

 Villages

 Pagoi

-The village Pagoi had 304 inhabitants at the 2011 census.
+The village Pagoi had 131 inhabitants at the 2021 census.

 Agios Georgios Pagon

-The village Agios Georgios Pagon had 68 inhabitants at the 2011 census.
+The village Agios Georgios Pagon had 62 inhabitants at the 2021 census.
 It was developed as a tourist resort in the third quarter of the 20th century.
 It has a few old buildings, including the Saint George church and the Tsimpougis house.
 Ruins of an older settlement that was destroyed by a landslide are situated on the beach.

 Prinylas

-The village Prinylas had 70 inhabitants at the 2011 census.
+The village Prinylas had 59 inhabitants at the 2021 census.
 The village is built in a panoramic setting above Agios Georgios Bay.
 It was the seat of the Byzantine Decarch, as mentioned in 1200.
-A common last name is Gialopsos.
+A common last name in the village is Gialopsos.
+The name likely comes from the ancient Greek <<αἰγιαλόν όψοντες>> which translates roughly to "watchers of the shore" or "beach watchers".
 It is a settlement with characteristic streets, houses, and archives from the 17th century.
 Prinyla is a well-preserved village and has a church, Agios Nikolaos, that was constructed in the 14th century.

 Vatonies

-The village Vatonies had 69 inhabitants at the 2011 census.
+The village Vatonies had 51 inhabitants at the 2021 census.
 Vatonies has a church, Agion Apostolon, and a tavern.